ramsteak/EstraPy/docs/2_commands/80_datamanipulation.md

 cut <range>
 ```

 The bounds may be specified in any valid unit.
-EstraPy automatically infers the domain over which to cut (real domain: eV, k, fourier domain: A).
+EstraPy automatically infers the domain over which to cut (reciprocal domain: eV, k, fourier domain: A).
 If the unit is not specified, the default domain is assumed to be the energy axis (`E`, eV).

 ### Example